 It wasn’t that the night light didn’t make any light.
-And it wasn’t that the room was too dark… it was the transition from light to dark that made him start feeling fear.
+And it wasn’t that the room was too dark… it was the transition from light to dark that made mt toddler afraid of the dark. him start feeling fear.

 The Reason Night Lights Alone Don’t Work